 Chicken or Pork Adobo is probably the most famous dish to try in the Philippines.
 Adobo means “marinade” in Spanish so it will vary from island to island, and eatery to eatery.
 Meat is marinated in a combination of vinegar, salt, garlic, pepper, soy sauce and various other spices.
 Historically, this was a practical way to preserve meat without refrigeration.

 The Philippines is a tropical archipelago, so BBQ and sunshine go hand in hand.
 Filipinos have mastered the humble BBQ and you can either opt for spare ribs, or just buy a few satay sticks from roadside sellers.

 In Moalboal opposite San Juan church and shool, there is a rotisserie chicken stand where you can buy a deliciously succulent whole roasted chicken (known as Lechon Manuk) for P200.

-If you are the adventurous traveller and have tried insects in Cambodia, the Balut egg is the next level.
+If you are the adventurous traveller and have tried some of the crazy foods like insects in Cambodia, the Balut egg is the next level.